 Note the chamfered edge on the pads showing at the bottom to assist with bedding in.
+N.B.
+There are some new style pads also available that do NOT have the Chamfer, but have a sticky label.

 With the brake Calliper, spray plenty of brake cleaner on the calliper and then use a Calliper Piston Retraction tool or other home made device to retract the brake callipers into the body.
 This should be done as squarely as possible.
 (NB.
-It may require you to remove some of the Brake Fluid from the Master Cylinder, but I didn't need to when
+It may require you to remove some of the Brake Fluid from the Master Cylinder, but I didn't need to when I did all four wheels).